Feel like yourself again

 Collagen is one of the rare substances that’s equally popular among beauty lovers, gym-goers, and wise elders.
-It has many supposed benefits, from supporting joint and bone health to promoting overall skin health.
-And lots of products contain collagen for hair growth.
+It has many purported benefits, from supporting joint and bone health to promoting overall skin health.
+And there are plenty of products that contain collagen for hair growth.

-So is collagen good for hair?
+So, is it true?
+Does collagen help with hair growth?
 And to take it a step further, does collagen help prevent hair loss?

 The short answer is that collagen benefits hair, but it’s not a miracle worker — it’ll take more than a collagen-infused smoothie to prevent hair loss.
 Still, there are reasons you may want to add collagen to your daily routine.

-Read on for everything you need to know about collagen for hair, including what form of collagen is best and what else you can use to prevent hair loss.
+Read on for everything you need to know about collagen for hair growth, including what form of collagen is best and what else you can use to prevent hair loss.

-Collagen production peaks in early adulthood (remember how your skin looked when you were 20?) and then starts decreasing by roughly one to 1.5 percent each year.
-This decline in collagen levels creates a gradual loss of skin elasticity, which causes fine lines, wrinkles, and looser skin.
+Collagen production peaks in early adulthood (remember how your skin looked when you were 20?) and then decreases by roughly one to 1.5 percent each year.
+And with this decline, you may see changes in your skin and hair.
+Fortunately, it’s easy to supplement with collagen.

 Lots of folks consume or apply collagen products because it might: